 From 2013-2017, worked as an independent consultant, trading under the name Prof Paul Coyle.
-In 2017, Paul built on this success and became the founding Director of the Entrepreneurial Mindset Network. www.emindset.network
+From 2017, Paul continued and expanded these activities as the Founder and Director of the Entrepreneurial Mindset Network, which helps individuals, leaders and organisations to benefit from the entrepreneurial mindset. . www.emindset.network

 Paul's continuing action research focuses on the entrepreneurial mindset & he is a regular contributor to workshops around the world.
 His scholarly activity seeks to identify practical actions that can be taken to improve innovation and Higher Education.
 His presentations at academic conferences and publications include:

 The Entrepreneurial Mindset in Higher Education Paper (double blind peer reviewed) at the Australian Centre for Entrepreneurship Research Exchange (ACERE) conference, Melbourne, Australia.